opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

         3. Click "Install Now"
 2. Activate the Plugin
     1. In the Wordpress admin sidebar, navigate to Plugins -> Installed Plugins
-    2. Locate the "Github Authenticated Video" plugin in this list
+    2. Locate the "Authenticate Sponsorware Videos via GitHub" plugin in this list
     3. Select "Activate" beneath it
 3. Specify the requisite settings
     1. A new entry will have appeared at the bottom of your admin sidebar: "Github Video" (you may need to refresh the page)